 It is very important for pet parents to give the prescribed dose of prevented medication on a regular basis.
 Because most preventive medications are given once a month, many owners might forget to administer the drug.
 Missing a dose can have serious consequences.
 If you do miss the administration date, make sure to consult your veterinarian about how to proceed and ensure your pup stays safe.

-Heartworm disease is costly, but the most important thing to remember is that it can be easily avoided by listening to your veterinarian and using preventative medications that are cheap and easy to administer.
+Heartworm disease is costly, but the most important thing to remember is that a heartworm infection can be easily avoided by listening to your veterinarian and using preventative medications that are cheap and easy to administer.
 Make sure to keep your dog healthy all year round by following steps like annual checkups, annual heartworm testing, and an appropriate preventative treatment plan prescribed by your vet.
 This is the best way to protect your dog and avoid this expensive, potentially life threatening disease.